 The Ethics Law establishes various requirements regarding the adjudication of ethics complaints referred to the Commission for further proceedings.
-(NRS 281A.745-281A.760) Sections 3 and 53 of this bill clarify that the parties to the proceedings are: (1) the Executive Director or his or her designee who present the case to the Commission at the adjudicatory hearing in the matter; and (2) the subject of the ethics complaint who has the right to written notice of the hearing, to be represented by legal counsel and to hear the evidence presented to the Commission and to present his or her own case.
-Section 53 also requires the Executive Director to issue a formal notice of charges to the public officer or employee who is the subject of the ethics complaint regarding the allegations to be presented at an adjudicatory hearing and the Commission to provide the parties with a written schedule for discovery in order to prepare for the hearing.
+(NRS 281A.745-281A.760) Sections 4 and 45 of this bill clarify that the parties to the proceedings are: (1) the Executive Director or his or her designee, who present the case to the Commission at the adjudicatory hearing in the matter; and (2) the subject of the ethics complaint, who has the right to written notice of the hearing, to be represented by legal counsel and to hear the evidence presented to the Commission and to present his or her own case.
+Section 45 also requires: (1) the Executive Director to issue a formal notice of charges to the subject of the ethics complaint regarding the allegations to be presented at an adjudicatory hearing; and (2) the Commission to provide the parties with a written schedule for discovery in order to prepare for the hearing.

-The Ethics Law requires the Commission to hold the hearing and render an opinion in the matter within a certain time limit 60 days after a referral from the review panel, unless waived by the subject, and the Ethics Law requires the opinion to include findings of fact and conclusions of law.
-(NRS 281A.745, 281A.765) Section 53 of this bill requires the Commission to hold a hearing and render a decision in the matter within the existing time limit, unless waived by the subject or extended by the Commission for good cause, with a specific and reasonable time period, but and section 53 provides the Commission with more time to prepare the written opinion in the matter by requiring the Commission to issue the written opinion within a specified time limit after the decision is rendered.
-Section 53 additionally allows the Commission to extend the time limit for good cause, but it must set a specific and reasonable time period for such an extension.
-Sections 53 and 57 of this bill also clarify that, in addition to including findings of fact and conclusions of law, the written opinion must otherwise comply with the requirements for a final decision under Nevada's Administrative Procedure Act.
-(NRS 233B.125)
+The Ethics Law requires the Commission to hold the hearing and render an opinion in the matter within a certain time limit, unless waived by the subject, and requires the opinion to include findings of fact and conclusions of law.
+(NRS 281A.745, 281A.765) Section 45 requires the Commission to hold a hearing and render a decision in the matter within the existing time limit, unless waived by the subject or extended by the Commission for good cause with a specific and reasonable time period, but section 45 provides the Commission with more time to prepare the written opinion in the matter by requiring the Commission to issue the written opinion within a specified time limit after the decision is rendered.
+Section 45 also clarifies that, in addition to including findings of fact and conclusions of law, the written opinion must otherwise comply with the requirements for a final decision under Nevada's Administrative Procedure Act.
+(NRS 233B.125) Section 49 of this bill makes a conforming change related to the contents of a written opinion.

-With certain exceptions, the Ethics Law requires, or in some cases allows, the Commission to keep the identity of certain persons who file ethics complaints confidential in order to protect those persons from potential harm , including persons who work for the same public body, agency or employer as the subject of the ethics complaint.
-(NRS 281A.750) Section 54 of this bill extends the confidentiality of the requester to persons who worked for the same public body, agency or employer as the subject of the ethics complaint at the time of the alleged conduct, and persons whose identity would otherwise reveal the identity of witnesses who work for the same public body, agency or employer.
-Section 54 clarifies that such confidentiality extends to all materials that, if disclosed, would reveal the identity of the confidential requester.
-Section 54 also clarifies that the identity of the confidential requester remains protected if the Executive Director does not intend to present the testimony of the confidential requester as evidence in the matter.
-However, if the Executive Director intends to present the testimony of the confidential requester as evidence in the matter.
-However, if the Executive Director must disclose the name of the confidential requester only as a proposed witness in accordance with the schedule for discovery in the matter.
+With certain exceptions, the Ethics Law requires, or in some cases allows, the Commission to keep the identity of certain persons who file ethics complaints confidential in order to protect those persons from potential harm.
+(NRS 281A.750) Section 46 of this bill extends the confidentiality of the requester to persons who worked for the same public body, agency or employer as the subject of the ethics complaint at the time of the alleged conduct, or if revealing the identity of the requester would otherwise reveal the identity of witnesses who work for the same public body, agency or employer.
+Section 46 also clarifies that such confidentiality extends to all materials that, if disclosed, would reveal the identity of the confidential requester.
+Section 46 also clarifies that the identity of the confidential requester remains protected if the Executive Director does not intend to present the testimony of the confidential requester as evidence in the matter.
+However, if the Executive Director intends to present the testimony of the confidential requester as evidence in the matter, section 46 provides that the Executive Director must disclose the name of the confidential requester only as a proposed witness in accordance with the schedule for discovery in the matter.